p4lang/behavioral-model/targets/simple_switch_grpc/README.md

- 1. Follow instructions in the [PI README](https://github.com/p4lang/PI#dependencies) to install required dependencies for the `--with-profo` configure flag - as well as for the `--with-sysrepo` configure flag if desired.
+ 1. Follow instructions in the [PI README](https://github.com/p4lang/PI#dependencies) to install required dependencies for the `--with-proto` configure flag - as well as for the `--with-sysrepo` configure flag if desired.
  1. Configure, build and install PI:
     ```